-Pilot projects nature-inclusive agriculture.
+Pilot projects nature-inclusive agriculture

 Green-blue business models for farmers

-Hazelnut borer in food forests
+Nut weevil in food forests

-Cereal farming with nature
+Cereal farmers with nature

-In the project “Protecting the Area's Resources Through Researched Innovative Demonstration of Good Examples” (PARTRIDGE), we conduct ecological and socio-economic research into the feasibility and effects of wildlife-friendly farming on partridge populations (flagship species), biodiversity and ecosystem services.
+In the project Protecting the Area's Resources Through Researched Innovative Demonstration of Good Examples (PARTRIDGE), we are conducting ecological and socio-economic research on the feasibility and effects of wildlife friendly farming on partridge populations (flagship species), biodiversity and ecosystem services.

 Short rotation coppice